Mom Murderer Who Took Selfies With Her Corpse Gets 20 Years

 In the end, Borkowski sentenced Sumney to a minimum of 20 years and a maximum of 40 years, before noting that he has already served three years in jail pending Thursday’s hearing.

-That Sumney could be up for parole in 17 years “is cazy for murder,” Ellen told The Daily Beast.
+That Sumney could be up for parole in 17 years “is crazy for murder,” Ellen told The Daily Beast.

 The sentencing coming short of life behind bars marked the final blow for the Sumney family, who have been vocally fighting for a full-scale prosecution since Sept.
 4, 2019, when he was arrested outside of his uncle’s funeral.
 It also places more pressure on another criminal case Sumney faces in Atlantic City—where an ex-girlfriend says he waterboarded and strangled her in a hotel room in July 2019.